MicrosoftDocs/cpp-docs/docs/assembler/masm/ml-nonfatal-error-a2050.md

 One of the following occurred:

 - A real number or a BCD was used in an expression.

 - A real number was used to initialize a directive other than [DWORD](../../assembler/masm/dword.md), [QWORD](../../assembler/masm/qword.md), or [TBYTE](../../assembler/masm/tbyte.md).

 - A BCD was used to initialize a directive other than `TBYTE`.

-## See Also
+## See also

 [ML Error Messages](../../assembler/masm/ml-error-messages.md)<br/>